ddev/ddev/docs/content/users/extend/in-container-configuration.md

 On `ddev start`, DDEV attempts to create a user inside the `web` and `db` containers with the same name and user ID as the one you have on the host machine.

-DDEV looks for the `homeadditions` directory either in its global `~/.ddev/homeadditions` directory or the project-level `.ddev/homeadditions` directory, and will copy their contents recursively into the in-container home directory during `ddev start`.
+DDEV looks for the `homeadditions` directory both in the global `~/.ddev/homeadditions` directory and the project-level `.ddev/homeadditions` directory, and will copy their contents recursively into the in-container home directory during `ddev start`.
 Project `homeadditions` contents override the global `homeadditions`.

 Usage examples: